zenarioo/zenarioo/README.md

 ## 👋Hey there
-### My name is Miguel, i'm starting my journey as a developer and software engineering student.
+### My name is Miguel, i'm starting my journey as a developer and Software Engineering student.
 From Brazil